darkzeroman/Notes/MachineLearningInAction.md

 Matrix factorization: takes a larger complicated matrix into a few smaller matrices.
 Assuming most of the matrix is noise.
 SVD Process: Data = U E V^T
 E: only diagonal elements are singular values, correspond to singular values of Data.
-Collaborative Filtering-Based Recommendation Engines Distance Measurements: Euclidean or Pearson Correlation (shows how similar two vectors are, ranges from -1 to 1), cosine similarity
+Collaborative Filtering-Based Recommendation Engines Distance Measurements:
-Item-based or user-based similarity depends on the situation.
+* Euclidean* Pearson Correlation (shows how similar two vectors are, ranges from -1 to 1)* Cosine Similarity Item-based or user-based similarity depends on the situation.
-* Evaluating recommendation engines: RMSE (root mean squared error)
+Evaluating recommendation engines: RMSE (root mean squared error)
 Challenges: search problem (content-based recommendation) is good for cold-start.